 Conversations must be clean, non-violent, non-offensive, and not negative toward race, gender, sexual orientation, or appearance as determined by staff.
-Additionally, students will be asked to speak English in the classroom in order to improve the learning environment.

 SEXUAL BEHAVIOR, COMMENTS, ETC.

 No sexually-related behavior or comments will be tolerated.
 They will be dealt with on an individual basis.
 No public displays of affection (PDAs).
 Demonstration of one's affection toward another person has an appropriate time and place.
 PDAs should be limited to those types of displays that are deemed appropriate by staff as proper decorum in a school setting.
 Displays of affections such as kissing, extensive embracing, sitting on someone's lap, or any contact that may be considered sexual in nature will not be allowed on Academy grounds, in Academy vehicles, or at any Academy-sponsored event/activity.
 Excessive displays of affection may result in suspension from school, or possibly expulsion.